Skip to Content

 4. Castle Trail

-At 5.0 miles, Castle Trail is the longest maintained trail in Badlands National Park.
-This hike will guide you through a section of the Badlands Backcountry so it’s a great area for spotting wildlife.
+Castle Trail is the longest maintained trail in Badlands National Park.
+It guides you through a section of the Badlands Backcountry so it’s a great area for wildlife photography.

-As you can see, Castle Trail is a maze of spires, buttes, sod tables, and fins in the beginning.
-The trail will eventually lead to an open prairie filled with multiple Badlands formations.
+As you can see in the photos above, Castle Trail is a maze of spires, buttes and fins at each end.
+But the middle of the trail leads to open prairie filled with interesting Badlands formations.

-Here are a few of our favorite photos with tips on where to see animals in the park:
+Here are some of our favorites with tips on where to see animals in the park:

 1. American Bison